 - Always change the password that comes with the camera.
 Not changing the password leaves you open for hacking and strangers peeking or talking to your baby.

-The IQ is a wi-fi camera and works wherever you have an internet connection which earned it a 10 of 10 for the range.
+The IQ is a wi-fi camera and works wherever you have an internet connection.
 While this kind of camera may be the only or best option for larger homes or your goals, internet-based cameras are not without their challenges.
 These challenges include considering the speed and reliability of your wi-fi network and how often you lose connectivity or internet and the lack of monitoring should this happen.
 A cheap sound monitor could be a good backup solution should your internet fail in the middle of the night.

 Audio / Visual

-The IQ earned a 4 of 10 for sound clarity.
-Despite having a larger higher quality speaker than its little brother the Nest Cam Indoor Wi-fi, it still doesn't manage to impress when it comes to sound.
+The IQ offers below average sound clarity.
+This unit still doesn't manage to impress when it comes to sound.
 This camera comes with "noise and echo suppression" which doesn't seem to work as well as sound sensitivity offered on the competition.
 The sound is bright and becomes somewhat distorted as you increase the volume.
 To get a truly quiet monitor you'll need to turn the volume way down.

 The IQ has images that are two times brighter than the Nest Cam Indoor earning it a 10 of 10 for video quality.
 Daytime images are good and don't suffer from the lag time for clarity we found in the Nest Cam Indoor when you use the zoom feature.
 The color is true to life and you can see enough detail to tell if your baby's eyes are open or closed.
 Night video is also a little better than the Nest Cam Indoor with clear crisp images and plenty of detail to keep tabs on the action.